DNO Connection — G98 & G99 Routes

 Related decision pages

-If your project is above 100 kW, see G99 application process.
+If your project is above 16 A per phase — as almost every commercial array is — see G99 application process.
 To quantify whether the project earns its keep, read are commercial solar panels worth it.
 To compare solar against alternatives at the same budget, see solar vs alternatives.
 For larger sector hubs see industrial solar panels, factories, warehouses, or offices.
 To understand the wider cost picture see our cost guide, and for funding see grants and funding.
-For battery storage paired with sub-100 kW PV, see battery storage.
+For battery storage paired with commercial PV, see battery storage.

 G98 application — common questions